-DECISION MAKING IN MANAGEMENT MGMT 315 (3)
+MGMT 315 Decision Making in Management (3)

 The study of individual and group decision making in the organization.
 The process of arriving at a judgment based upon the feedback of multiple individuals and teams.
 Includes the use of decision-making models and matrixes.
 Prerequisite: MGMT 201 and BUS 209.